With a multi-billion dollar investment in the Qantas Group fleet, we’re taking delivery of 194 new aircraft, including*:

 - 4 x B787-9s

 - 12 x A350-1000ULRs, and

 - 12 x A350-1000LRs.

-*The 194 aircraft is based on current committed Qantas Group orders arriving from financial year 2023.
+* The 194 new aircraft, is based on current committed Qantas Group orders arriving from financial year 2023.

 Leading the way in long-haul travel

-As part of our commitment to serving large markets with point-to-point connections, 12 new A350-1000ULRs aircraft will be added to the fleet from late 2025.
+As part of our commitment to serving large markets with point-to-point connections, 12 new A350-1000ULRs aircraft will be added to the fleet from mid 2026.
 Developed as part of Project Sunrise, these aircraft will enable non-stop flying from Australia to almost anywhere in the world, including from Australia's East Coast to London and New York.